nextgis/docs_ngcom/source/collector.rst

 1. An organizer of data collection registers in nextgis.com_ and creates a Web GIS on `Premium plan <http://nextgis.com/pricing/#premium/>`_.
 2. A team of data collection participants registers in nextgis.com_.
 3. The organizer of data collection adds a team of data collection participants in his Web GIS and creates a project of data collection.
-4. Data collection participants install `NextGIS Collector`_ app and join the project.
+4. Data collection participants install the `NextGIS Collector`_ app and join the project.
 5. Data collection participants begin data collection.
 Data is sent to Web GIS automatically.

 These stages of work with NextGIS Collector could be described schematically as follows: